Go To Previous Page

 3. Certified Nurse Midwife (CNM)

-Certified Nurse Midwives provide care to women during pregnancy, labor, and postpartum.
-They also offer gynecological services and family planning.
+Certified Nurse Midwives care for women during pregnancy, labor, and postpartum.
+They also provide gynecological care and family planning services.

 Educational Qualifications: